 Just as the social media analyst and social media manager are usually not the same people, the organic and the paid people are often not the same.

-Your paid social media specialist will take responsibility for your ads budget, ads, paid social media campaigns, and possibly other paid platforms like Adwords or native advertising platforms like Outbrain or Taboola.
+Your paid social media specialist will take responsibility for your ads budget, ads, paid social media campaigns, and possibly other paid platforms like Google Ads or native advertising platforms like Outbrain or Taboola.

-The average salary for a social media specialist is $47,142 according to Payscale.
+The average salary for a social media specialist is $51,584 a year according to Zippia as of October 2024.
 However, that salary can go up significantly based on the size of the company and the advertising spend and responsibilities involved.

 Related read: How Much Does a Social Media Manager Make?